Daniel-KM/Omeka-S-module-AnalyticsSnippet/README.md

 The code can be set in the config of the module and/or in the site settings.

 Note: For technical reasons, the html code must start with `<!DOCTYPE html>`, without useless space or line break at the beginning.
+This is the default on most of the themes.

+To get keywords used by visitors in search engine, enable it via an account in each search engine.
+See [Matomo help for more information].

 Warning